-I swear on my honor as a journalist and as a lover of fellow humans, this entire story is true.
+I swear on my honor as a reporter of the truth and as a lover of fellow humans, this entire story is true.
 Every detail is as Gladis (Gladdis?
 Gladys?) told me, so it, at the very least, is as true as her memory allows it to be.
 This encounter took place at around 2:50 p.m., April 21, 2017, on the corner of Fess and 8th.

 When Gladis S—-, 56, of New York pulled up alongside me, I knew a grand total of two things about her.

 The first was that she was driving a shiny black rental car.
 The window rolled down, I caught a whiff of new car smell before she said a word.

 The second was her destination: the Runcible Spoon, a local café.

 She was in need of directions and saw me walking down the street, having just left work.
 I must have a friendly face, as she not only chose to seek said directions from me, but the next thing she did was tell me about her son, James, an engineering student at Purdue.

 He was living here for the summer, she said, and they were looking at houses.
 She loves old houses.
 Especially that brick one, she pointed behind me.
 I was standing in the gutter, leaves and wilted brown flower petals crunching as I shuffled my weight.